Warbo/chriswarbo-net/blog/2024-11-05-rationalising_denominators_2_products.md

 ## Conclusion ##

-We've extended our representation of numbers from `Power`, which was limited and suffered from redundancy; to `Product`, which can represent more values and does not have any redundancies.
+We've extended our representation of numbers from `Power`, which suffered from redundancy; to `Product`, which does not have any redundancies.
 Normalising this `Product` representation has exposed some structure that will be useful in future installments: namely the use of *prime factors* and *roots of unity*.

 In the next post, we'll extend our representation again: to *sums* of products of powers!